Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Idempotent Lemma

-there exists a graph $G'$ which satisfies items \eqref{i1} and \eqref{i2} from Lemma~\ref{lem:mso-localisation} and such that the number of vertices in $G'-H$ is at most $k'$. \end{quote} Lemma~\ref{lem:mso-localisation} implies that for every $\varphi, r,k$ there exists some $k'$ which makes ($\star$) true.
-By the following lemma, to compute (given $\varphi,r,k$) the smallest $k'$ which makes ($\star$) we can go through each candidate for $k'$ and check if ($\star$) is satisfied.
-Summing up, the bound on the size of $G'-H$ in item \eqref{i3} of Lemma~\ref{lem:mso-localisation} is computable, assuming additionally that we know the cliquewidth of $H$ (which is at most the cliquewidth of $G$).
+Lemma~\ref{lem:mso-localisation} implies that for every $\varphi, r,k$ there exists some $k'$ which makes ($\star$) true.
+By the following lemma, to compute (given $\varphi,r,k$) the smallest $k'$ which makes ($\star$) true we can go through each candidate for $k'$ and check whether ($\star$) is satisfied.
+Summing up, the bound on the size of $G'-H$ in item \ref{i3} of Lemma~\ref{lem:mso-localisation} is computable, assuming additionally that we know the cliquewidth of $G$.